keycloak/keycloak/quarkus/CONTRIBUTING.md

 * `distribution`

 The `jvm` tests execute both the test class and server within the same JVM.
-While the `distribution` tests execute the server by running the distribution in a separte JVM.
+While the `distribution` tests execute the server by running the distribution in a separate JVM.

 The `distribution` tests are marked as such using the `DistributionTest` annotation.
 If not marked with this annotation, the test is a `JVM` test.